 I/O 1 and I/O 2 - SMA connectors for use with external trigger input and output signals (5V TTL levels).
-Units are shipped with I/O functionality disabled.
-The function is set to trigger IN or OUT via the GUI settings panel - see Section 6.3.
+The function is set to trigger IN or OUT via the GUI panel - see Section 6.3.

 Do not connect the piezo unit to a 'live' external power supply.
 Doing so (i.e. "hot plugging") carries the risk of PERMANENT damage to the unit.
 Always ensure the power supply unit is isolated from the mains and the front panel switch turn OFF before connecting to the piezo unit.